-NuStar Logistics Senior Notes.
 On April 28, 2017, NuStar Logistics issued \$550.0 million of 5.625% senior notes due April 28, 2027.
 We used the net proceeds of \$543.3 million from the offering to fund a portion of the purchase price for the Navigator Acquisition and to pay related fees and expenses.
-The interest on the 5.625% senior notes is payable semi-annually in arrears on April 28 and October 28 of each year beginning on October 28, 2017.
+The interest on the 5.625% senior notes is payable semi-annually in arrears on April 28 and October 28 of each year, beginning on October 28, 2017.

-Interest is payable semi-annually in arrears for the \$450.0 million of 4.80% senior notes, \$300.0 million of 6.75% senior notes, \$250.0 million of 4.75% senior notes and \$550.0 million of 5.625% senior notes (collectively, the NuStar Logistics Senior Notes).
-The credit rating downgrade by Moody's in February 2018 increased the interest rate on our \$350.0 million of 7.65% senior notes by 0.25%, resulting in an interest rate of 8.65% applicable to the interest payment due April 15, 2018.
-We repaid these notes on April 15, 2018 with borrowings under our Revolving Credit Agreement.
+Interest is payable semi-annually in arrears for the \$450.0 million of 4.80% senior notes, \$300.0 million of 6.75% senior notes, \$250.0 million of 4.75% senior notes, \$500.0 million of 6.0% senior notes and \$550.0 million of 5.625% senior notes (collectively, the NuStar Logistics Senior Notes).
+We repaid the \$350.0 million of 7.65% senior notes on April 15, 2018 with borrowings under our Revolving Credit Agreement.

 The NuStar Logistics Senior Notes do not have sinking fund requirements.
 These notes rank equally with existing senior unsecured indebtedness and senior to existing subordinated indebtedness of NuStar Logistics and contain restrictions on NuStar Logistics' ability to incur additional secured indebtedness unless the same security is also provided for the benefit of holders of the NuStar Logistics Senior Notes.
-In addition, the NuStar Logistics Senior Notes limit NuStar Logistics' ability to incur indebtedness and to engage in certain sale-leaseback transactions.
-At the option of NuStar Logistics, the NuStar Logistics Senior Notes may be redeemed in whole or in part at any time at a redemption price, which includes a make-whole premium, plus accrued and unpaid interest to the redemption date.
-If we undergo a change of control, as defined in the supplemental indentures for the 6.75% senior notes or the 5.625% senior notes, each holder of the 6.75% senior notes or the 5.625% senior notes, plus any accrued and unpaid interest to the date of repurchase.
-The NuStar Logistics Senior Notes are fully and unconditionally guaranteed by NuStar Energy and NuPOP.
+In addition, the NuStar Logistics Senior Notes limit NuStar Logistics' ability to incur indebtedness secured by certain liens and to engage in certain sale-leaseback transactions and engage in certain consolidations, mergers or asset sales.
+At the option of NuStar Logistics, the NuStar Logistics Senior Notes may be redeemed in whole or in part at any time at a redemption price, plus accrued and unpaid interest to the redemption date.
+If we undergo a change of control, as defined in the supplemental indentures for the 6.75% senior notes, the 6.0% senior notes or the 5.625% senior notes are fully and unconditionally guaranteed by NuStar Energy and NuPOP.

 NuStar Logistics Subordinated Notes.
 NuStar Logistics' \$402.5 million of fixed-to-floating rate subordinated notes are due January 15, 2043 (the Subordinated Notes).
 The Subordinated Notes are fully and unconditionally guaranteed on an unsecured and subordinated basis by NuStar Energy and NuPOP.
 Effective January 15, 2018, the interest rate on the Subordinated Notes switched from a fixed annual rate of 7.625%, payable quarterly in arrears, to an annual rate equal to the sum of the three-month LIBOR for the related quarterly interest period, plus 6.734% payable quarterly, commencing April 15, 2018, unless payment is deferred in accordance with the terms of the notes.
 NuStar Logistics may elect to defer interest payments on the Subordinated Notes on one or more occasions for up to five consecutive years.
 Deferred interest will accumulate additional interest at a rate equal to the interest rate then applicable to the Subordinated Notes until paid.
-If NuStar Logistics elects to defer interest payments are deferred.
-As of December 31, 2018, the interest rate was 9.2%.
+If NuStar Logistics elects to defer interest payments, NuStar Energy cannot declare or make cash distributions to its unitholders during the period that interest payments are deferred.
+As of December 31, 2019, the interest rate was 8.7%.